Competition on Amazon is Growing

 Competitive Research on Amazon

-Your competitor has a profile on Amazon and a storefront A storefront is the page Amazon u… More.
+Your competitor has a profile on Amazon and a storefront.
 On the Offers page, check the seller’s shipping terms and conditions note, and then click on the seller’s name.
 This takes you to their profile.
 Here you can access the storefront to see the brands they stock and the number of products they sell.

 - Director’s story (LinkedIn posts)

-- Job posting history (existing or cached Indeed ads)
+- Job posting history (current or cached Indeed ads)

 Competitive Analysis on Amazon

-When it comes to Amazon competitive analysis starts with listings.
-Check the Product page and sift through photos, videos, title, and descriptions.
+Amazon competitive analysis starts with the listings.
+Check the Product page and sift through photos, videos, titles, and descriptions.
 Don’t forget branding.
-Tone, design, packaging, and labeling are all important aspects of this.2.
-Keywords
+Tone, design, packaging, and labeling are all important aspects of this.

 You can compare listings yourself to find some of the keywords your competitor uses.
 Or you could enter an ASIN into a keyword research tool like Sonar to get a free taster.
 It offers insights into PPC campaigns and backend keywords.
 Best of all, you can download these lists.

 Product reviews reveal lots of new information.
 But you only really need to focus on the positives and negatives of the product.
 Note any features reviewers are very happy with.
-Also, find out what they don’t like about the product, and how yours can address the issue.4.
-Pricing Strategy
+Also, find out what they don’t like about the product, and how yours can address the issue.

 This is where things get interesting.
 You’ll find several Amazon sales estimator tools online.
-One example is JungleScout estimator.
-Tools like this show monthly sales per product, based on sales rankThe sales rank of products on Amazon ind… More.
+One example is the JungleScout estimator.
+It shows monthly sales estimates based on sales rankThe sales rank of products on Amazon ind… More.
 But it’s not an exact science.
 So, take the results with a pinch of salt.

 Monitoring your competitors?
 Well done.
-But you can’t understand their business model if you don’t place a few orders.
-Ask some questions first, to see how long it takes them to respond.
-When you order, try various shipping options to see the couriers and the service they use.
-Look for clues about the dispatch location, and maybe even the cost.
-Some prepaid labels display the price.7.
-Promotions
+But you can’t understand their business model if you don’t place a few orders and test their query response time.
+Try various delivery options to see the couriers and the services they use.
+Look for the dispatch location and cost on prepaid and packaging labels.

 3 Responses